Herepay/herepay-for-woocommerce/readme.txt

 * WordPress 6.7.1 compatibility
 * WooCommerce 9.6.0 compatibility

+== Upgrade Notice ==

 = 1.0.1 =
-* Enhance input validation and sanization in processing
+Enhance input validation and sanization in processing

-== Upgrade Notice ==

 = 1.0.0 =
 Initial release of Herepay Payment Gateway for WooCommerce.
 No upgrade required.

-= 1.0.1 =
-Enhance input validation and sanization in processing

 == Requirements ==